Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

-Also note: if you’re visiting Burma Street you should consider checking out the giant Tudigong (Earth God) Statue at Hongludi Nanshan Fude Temple in the same neighborhood (article coming soon!).
-For a completely different food tour in Taipei, check out my article on the best street eats, restaurants, and drinks in Ximending, Taipei’s funkiest neighborhood!
+If you’re visiting Burma Street you should consider hiking to the giant Tudigong (Earth God) Statue at Hongludi Nanshan Fude Temple in the same neighborhood.
+See my guide to the best temples in Taipei and the best hikes in New Taipei for more information.

 History of Burma Street